I enjoy fashion and looking trendy on a budget. I also create art, take photos, and save money by doing things myself.

 Don't Spend Tons of Money

-Seriously.
 Pre-studded clothes are way overpriced.
 I'm all about buying something boring on sale and making it fabulous.
-And studs are so cheap!
-You can buy a bag of 100-200 for under $5 and stud up your clothes on your own.
+Plus, studs are so cheap!
+You can buy a bag of 100–200 for under $5 and stud up your clothes on your own.

-So there are a few different kinds of studs that I've used.
-The difference is in how they fasten.
-Some have prongs, some have fastener pieces, some you'll need glue for.
+- The main difference between studs is in how they fasten.
+Some have prongs, some have fastener pieces, and some you'll need glue for.

-There are so many choices!
-Jackets, shirts, pants, purses, even shoes!
-Here are a few of the things that I've experimented with, along with links to the studs I've used.
+There are so many choices including jackets, shirts, pants, purses, and even shoes!
+Here are a few of the things that I've experimented with along with links to the studs I've used.

 1. Stud a Jacket